 For some patients who are in remission and can tolerate intensive chemotherapy, the doctor may recommend stem cell transplantation during the consolidation phase of chemotherapy.

-The two main types of stem cell transplantation are
+There are two main types of stem cell transplantation:

 - Allogeneic stem cell transplantation, using stem cells from a matched or partially matched healthy donor